sudarshanvram/Vehicle-Routing-Problem/README.md

 ##### Inter-Route Improvement – Cross-Exchange

 Here, the basic idea is to move nodes (or paths) from one route to a different route.
 Unlike single route neighborhood operators (intra-route improvement), multi-route neighborhood operators must check capacity constraints, because by moving customers or customer segments between different routes, the aggregated demand of the route can change and hence may become infeasible.
-Cross exchange reconnects the customer of two different routes as it is done by the two opt operator, by removing edge( i, i+1) from one route and (j, j+1) from a different route and inserting the edges  (i,j) and (i+1, j+1).
-Here paths change traversing direction too.

 #### Basic Algorithm